cugos/cugos.github.com/2019-fall-fling/index.md

     bio: Andrew is a software engineer at CARMERA.
     description: |
         Andrew uses Shapely, a python library for vector data, to build high definition maps at CARMERA.
 In this talk, he’ll take you on a tour of his favorite features and illustrate how the library is integral to buildings maps for autonomous vehicles.
  -
+    type: Lightning Talk
+    title: Software performance & the climate crisis- Thoughts on our thirst for speed and oil
+    time:
+    speaker: Dane Springmeyer
+    bio: Dane is a software engineer at Mapbox.
+    description: |
+      Dane has recently been diving deep on performance optimizations in his work at Mapbox and spending evenings learning about energy efficiency as he renovates an old home.
+This talk will explore his lingering questions about how to live ethically as our climate warms and what this means for how we optimize software.
+ -
     type: Talk
     title: "OSM Water: How well are Minnesota’s water features mapped?"